Georges Barrère: The Paris Conservatoire

-Prélude à l'après-midi d'un faune

 At the age of seventeen, Barrère started doing freelance work and played in the orchestra at the Folies Bergère for a while.
 This helped him fund his studies at the Conservatoire.
-While still a student, he also obtained a free-lance position in the orchestra of the Société Nationale de Musique (MSN) which premiered Prélude à l'après-midi d'un faune by Claude Debussy in 1894.
-It was one of the most momentous occasions in music of the turn of the 20th century, ushering in a whole new language of harmony and orchestral colour, and for the young Barrére to have been the one to play the opening notes on solo flute, was an experience like no other.
+While still a student, he also obtained a free-lance position in the orchestra of the Société nationale de musique (MSN) which premiered Prélude à l'après-midi d'un faune by Claude Debussy in 1894.
+It was one of the most momentous occasions in music of the turn of the 20th century, ushering in a whole new language of harmony and orchestral colour, and, for the young Barrére to have been the one to play the opening notes on solo flute, was an experience like no other.
 Debussy was frequently present at rehearsals and continued to work on refining the score while these were in progress.

 European career

-After he completed his studies, Barrère organized a woodwind organization called the Société moderne d'instruments à vent (SMIV) (Modern Society for Wind Instruments), which gave concerts, and was also involved with the Concerts del'opera which held orchestral concerts at the opera house.
-Later he gained entry to the Société des compositeurs de musique.
+After completing his studies, Barrère organized a woodwind organization called the Société moderne d'instruments à vent (SMIV) (Modern Society for Wind Instruments), which gave concerts, and was also involved with the Concerts del'opera which held orchestral concerts at the opera house.
+Later, he gained entry to the Société des compositeurs de musique.

 In 1897, Barrère became an instructor at the Collège Stanislas in Montparnasse and held the position for seven years.
 In the same year, he was appointed a flutist in the Concerts Colonne, a major Paris orchestra, of which his former classmate from the conservatory, Pierre Monteux was a violist and later became assistant conductor.
 The orchestra toured Europe under trying conditions which was good practice for the young musician who later would tour extensively in the United States.